August 6, 2019

 Under California law (Labor Code § 233), employers who provide paid sick leave are now also required to permit employees to use up to one-half of their annual sick leave accrual to care for ill family members.
 Labor Code § 233 prohibits an employer from denying an employee the right to use this family sick leave or retaliating against an employee for doing so.

 The family sick leave mandate extends only to an employee’s “child, parent, or spouse,” which includes stepchildren, adopted or foster children, wards, stepparents, foster parents and guardians.
-“Family members,” as defined in Labor Code 245.5, does not include parents of the employee’s spouse, nor does it include domestic partners.
+“Family members,” as defined in Labor Code 245.5, does not include parents of the employee’s spouse.
+It does, however, include registered domestic partners.

 The maximum number of days of family sick leave that an employee is entitled to use each calendar year is the lesser of: (i) all of the employee’s accrued unused sick leave; or (ii) the sick leave that would be accrued during six months at the employee’s then-current rate of employment.
 An employer is not required to follow the second option.

 If, as an employer, I fail to allow my employee to take family sick leave, what can I be sued for?

 As stated earlier, an employer CANNOT deny an employee the right to utilize family sick leave, NOR can an employer RETALIATE against an employee who has utilized family sick leave.
 Therefore, an employee who has a valid claim against an employer is entitled to reinstatement and actual damages or one day’s pay day, whichever is greater.
 Other possible remedies a court may award to an employee include reasonable attorneys’ fees, compensatory damages and punitive damages.